4zwazo/x-days-of-devops/log.md

 - Create an A record for the website using Route53
 - Distribute the web site via CloudFront

 **Thoughts**: The bucket IAM policy got the best of me.
-I assumed granted public access to the bucket, all objects within the bucket will have the same permissions automatically.
+I assumed granted public access to the bucket and all objects within the bucket acquired the same permissions automatically.
 I kept getting access denied and couldn't figure out the reasons for it.
-As always reading the AWS documentation helped me formulated the solution.
+As always reading the AWS documentation helped arrived at the resolution.

 **Work & Resources**:
 [The Travel Blog](travel.sokibi.com)